 To the interviewer, how you use technology is of utmost importance.
 Always answer this question with a specific example of what you have used in your role.

-“I have always been impressed by using technology to help my students achieve their full potentials.
+“I have always been impressed by using technology to help my students achieve their full potential.
 I am constantly looking for new ways to use technology to benefit my students and make their lives easier.
 I always fill my classes with technological aids that motivate students to keep up with their physical training.”

 4. How Did You Effectively Plan a Physical Education Program with Class Size?